Event with a green and blue race car with the words "Protect Your Melon" printed on the side

 In 1984, New York State became the first state to enact a mandatory seat belt law.
 New York's seat belt law is a "primary enforcement law".
 This means that a police officer may stop you for not having a seat belt on.

-A statewide seat belt observational survey conducted in June 2019 shows that the current seat belt use rate is at a historical high of 94%.
-Despite these gains in usage, roughly 33% of the front-seat occupants killed on New York State roadways are unrestrained.
-When unbelted back seat occupants killed are included, the total unrestrained killed percentage rises to approximately 37%.
+A statewide seat belt observational survey conducted in June 2023 shows that the current seat belt use rate has returned to a historical high of 94% after decreasing to 92% in 2022.
+Despite these gains in usage, 2022 safety equipment use crash data shows that roughly 35% of the front-seat occupants killed on New York State roadways are unrestrained.
+When unbelted back seat occupants killed are included, the total unrestrained killed percentage rises to approximately 36%.

 Increasing seat belt and child safety seat use is the most effective way to reduce crash-related injuries and fatalities.
 Buckle Up New York, Click It Or Ticket, is a statewide, zero-tolerance enforcement effort coordinated by the State Police, local agencies, sheriff's offices, and the Governor's Traffic Safety Committee to increase safety restraint use in New York State.